yomimono/ocaml-test-stdlib/README.md

 ```
 $ cd ocaml-test-stdlib/
-$ cd test
-$ make alltests
-ocamlfind ocamlopt -package crowbar \
-  -package fmt -package fmt \
-  -linkpkg \
-  shims.ml test_maps.ml test_sets.ml -o alltests
+$ jbuilder build test/alltests.exe #if your compiler is 4.06.0
+$ jbuilder build test/basetests.exe #if your compiler is 4.04.* or 4.05.*
 ```

 ## fully random test mode

-If you wish to use the quickcheck-like, fully random mode to run all tests distributed here, build the tests as above and then run the `alltests` binary with no arguments.
+If you wish to use the quickcheck-like, fully random mode to run all tests distributed here, build the tests as above and then run the binary with no arguments.

 ```
-$ ./alltests | head -5
+$ _build/default/test/basetests.exe | head -5 #substitute alltests for basetests on 4.06.0
 max_binding = min_binding implies all elements are equal: PASS

 removing a key that isn't bound preserves physical equality: PASS